paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The first real change to come to this clichéd and computer orientated world was again in the habitual shape of Martin Lambie-Nairn, who produced new titles for the BBC’s Nine O'clock News in 1988.
 These were based on a range of graphical elements with long-standing BBC associations such as the figure Jupiter from its coat of arms.

-{% include 'quote' with 'Conceptually, we attempted to communicate an idea of how a news programme actually functions: disparate information comes in, is collected, ordered then broadcast.'
+{% render 'quote' with 'Conceptually, we attempted to communicate an idea of how a news programme actually functions: disparate information comes in, is collected, ordered then broadcast.'
   caption: 'Lambie-Nairn, 1997, p119'
 %}

-{% include 'photos' with figures.39
+{% render 'photos' with figures.39
   caption: 'Title sequence for <cite>BBC Nine O’Clock News</cite>.
 (BBC/Lambie-Nairn, 1988)'
   image_preset: 'thumbnail'
 %}